set

 others required

-Sets, sequences, or dicts.
+Sets, sequences of hashable elements, or dicts.